gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    The value "1" is defined as a request to the peer to initiate controlled shutdown.
 This is used per step 4 and 5 in {{sec-shutdown}}.

+## Ready To Close Indication {#Ready_To_Close}

+    The value "2" is defined as a indication to the peer that from its perspective all SCTP packets with user message or using the SCTP-AUTH key associated with the oldest DTLS connection has been sent and acknowledged as received in a non-renegable way.
+This is used in {{Parallel-Dtls}} to initate the closing of the DTLS connections during rekeying.

 # DTLS over SCTP Service {#Negotiation}